 - Thermal insulation

 We’ve already touched on this one a bit.
-But for those with short memories or who skipped straight to the buyer’s guide; the cup volume should be between 5 and 6-ounces, and the drink should fill the cup with a beautiful domed foam on the top.
+But for those with short memories or who skipped straight to the buyer’s guide, remember: the cup’s volume should be between five and six ounces, and the drink, topped with a beautiful domed layer of foam, should fill the cup.

 Both these venerable barista bodies assert that the ideal cappuccino cup should: